 After recess, the state called David Felis — an employee who works for the Woodland Park Verizon store — to the stand.

 Reed asked him about a specific date in December — Tuesday, Dec.
-11. Felis tells Reed he was aware of the case through local news articles, but mentioned he didn't know Frazee visited the store on Dec.
-4. He said Frazee came to the store in the late afternoon or early evening of Dec.
+11. Felis tells Reed he was aware of the case through local news articles.
+He said Frazee came to the store in the late afternoon or early evening of Dec.
 11 and had Kaylee with him.

 Felis said Frazee seemed very nervous, paranoid and sketchy when he came in to the store that day and could feel something was off, though he didn't know who Frazee was at the time.
 At one point, Frazee said, "Don't believe what they're saying about me," Felis said.